kabalin/moodle-dev-compose/README.md

 moodledata
 ```

 ### Moodle config.php

 Your Moodle config.php should contain at least:

-* Database host and credentials pointing to exising database container
+* Database name and credentials.
-  (you can use container name as hostname).
+* `$CFG->dbhost    = 'postgres';`
 * `$CFG->dataroot  = '/var/www/moodledata';`
 * `$CFG->wwwroot   = 'http://moodle.local';`

+You may add subdirectory to `dataroot` if you wish, e.g. for using different
+dir for different databases when you switch between Moodle versions.

 ### Hostname